sweng-epfl/public/sdp/Process.md

 Make sure you talk about the code, not the author.
 "You are wrong" or "Your code is bad" will put your teammates on the defensive, whereas "This code looks wrong to me, because..." is constructive.

 To help the team members know what others are doing, you will hold what Scrum calls "standup meetings".
-These are short meetings during which each member, in turn, explains what they are working on and whether they are blocked on anything.
+These are _short_ meetings during which each member, in turn, explains what they are working on and whether they are blocked on anything.
 Standup meetings are not for extended discussion, but to identify any blocking issues so that the rest of the team can decide how to react, such as holding a later meeting to discuss a design issue or asking one member to help another.
-You should have these meetings at least twice a week.
+You should have these meetings twice a week.

 If you are the Scrum Master for the current sprint, you are responsible for making the process go smoothly.
 This means keeping track of each member's progress to ensure nobody falls behind, scheduling the standup meetings, making sure pull requests get feedback on time, and so on.